sccreeper/sccreeper/README.md

 ## README

-I mostly program using Python, but recently I have started to learn C# and Go as well.
+I mostly program using Python and JS, but recently I have started to learn Go as well.

 ### :construction: Projects